aazuspan/snazzy/README.md

 ### Add a Style Using Tags

-Know the aesthetic or color scheme you want but don't have a specific style in mind?
+Know the aesthetic or color scheme but don't have a specific style in mind?
 You can use `snazzy.addStyleFromTags` to add a popular or random style that matches your criteria.
-Just pass in an array of tags/colors and a style name to assign.
+Just pass in an array of [tags/colors](#snazzy-tags) and a style name to assign.

 ```javascript
 snazzy.addStyleFromTags(["yellow", "black", "two-tone"], "Yellow");